bzcheeseman/bunfit/README.md

 9 = Use different function, requested operation not within function parameters 10 = Check function and guesses, make sure they align 11 = Item already exists in an immutable file, please choose a different name

+Notes on get_data functionality:

+You will have to pass the entire path to the data you want to use.
+Also, I haven't implemented row skipping, and the program has issues with words in your data files.
+If it's not working, try that first.